 It was not until the close of the 20th that this really began to shift.
 We started to see PMs who came out of business backgrounds.
 They still very much tended to be experts in a field.
 If you hadn’t worked in insurance, being a PM at a risk management firm was pretty much a no go.

 It hasn’t been until the 21st century that we have started to see Project Managers as a truly distinct discipline of its own.
-In the early 2000’s the CEO of PMI met with a major university about Project Management (Thanks to Cornelius Fitcher for his great podcast series where I learned this).
+In the early 2000’s the CEO of PMI met with a major university about Project Management (Thanks to Cornelius Fitchner for his great podcast series where I learned this).
 The university was adamant that Project Management was a course, not a discipline.
 Today a Google search for Project Management Bachelor’s Degree yields over 6.4 million hits.

 Today we are finally starting to see that Project Management is an area of expertise.
 The art/science of guiding something from start to finish is a critical and important as the art/science of laying out a PCBA board for the next great DVR product.
 The PM doesn’t need to know the details of PCBA board layout.
-What he needs is the vocabulary to communicate with the guy who does know about PCBA and the mutual trust of a well communicating team.
+What he needs is the vocabulary to communicate with the guy who does know about PCBA and the mutual trust of a well-communicating team.

 At the very fundamentals, I believe that a good Project Manager can manage any project.
 There are of course the typical caveats on “any” but I truly believe that PMs are far more industry portable than most industries seem to be ready to concede.

 I’ve had this conversation with several people in the last couple of years.
 As you can imagine I’ve met with a fair amount of resistance to the concept.
-I had an IT PM adamantly insist that if you weren’t an expert in IT infrastructure, or some major component of IT, then there was no way you could be a PM in IT.
+I had an IT PM adamantly insist that if you weren’t an expert in IT infrastructure or some major component of IT, then there was no way you could be a PM in IT.

-“Kind of like a software PM going to work for a Hard Disk manufacturer?”
+“Kind of like a software PM going to work for a hard disk manufacturer?”

 Who is Hogarth?
 Read Blog 001 to find out all about my personal gorilla.